nira-j/Electricity_Billing_System_/README.md

 # Electricity_Billing_System_

-A simple REST API-based electricity billing management system that will calculate the <br>
-units consumed within specified time duration and accordingly calculate the amount of money<br>
-to be paid for those units.<br>
+A simple REST API-based electricity billing management system that will calculate the units consumed within specified time duration and accordingly calculate the amount of money to be paid for those units.
 There are two users to this system.
 The meter reading person and the house owner.
-The meter<br>
-reading person reads the meter and updates the system.<br>
+The meter reading person reads the meter and updates the system.
 The house owner should be able to get the monthly billing details from the system.<br>

 ## Used Tools